sa-tre/satre-specification/docs/source/contributing.md

 If you have improvements we can make to anything we are doing, please suggest them!

 The community can suggest any amendments to the specification at any point.
-If you see a part of the specification you don't like, open an issue about it and start a conversation with the community {{sparkles}}.
+If you see a part of the specification you don't like, open an issue about it and start a conversation with the community ✨.

 :::{important}
 We are in a bootstrapping phase to get an initial specification written.